catzz0507/linguaLibrary-ai/README.md

 ## Long-Term Vision

-JLPT is only the first module.
+JLPT-inspired Japanese learning is only the first module.

 The long-term goal is to evolve LinguaLibrary AI into a unified multilingual learning platform supporting: